| PaddleWise

 MOST INTERESTING TRIPS:

-- Day trip from Lane Cove River Weir to Roseville Bridge via Sydney Harbour, my first solo day trip and a great way to see all aspects of Sydney Harbour.
+Day trip from Lane Cove River Weir to Roseville Bridge via Sydney Harbour, my first solo day trip and a great way to see all aspects of Sydney Harbour.

-- Kayaking round the Dardanelles for a dawn landing into Anzac Cove followed by a memorial service and gunpowder breakfast.
+Kayaking round the Dardanelles for a dawn landing into Anzac Cove followed by a memorial service and gunpowder breakfast.

-- On Christmas night this year joined a group paddling around the Kent Islands in Bass Strait.
+One Christmas night I joined a group paddling around the Kent Islands in Bass Strait.
 Our group installed solar lighting and a gas stove for the Island Guest house, helped remove invading weeds, put up fencing and rounded up wallabies in return for staying on Deal Island.
 This trip included my first experience of navigating by compass alone.
 It was across Murray Pass between Deal and Erith islands in a thick sea fog, no visibility.
 It was only one km but necessary to set the course to compensate for 3 to 5 knot currents in the Pass, or else be swept into Bass Strait in the fog.

 BIO: